Must-be-Ash/between-friends/embedded-docs/quickstart.md

 function SignedInScreen() {
   const isSignedIn = useIsSignedIn();
-  const evmAddress = useEvmAddress();  // CDP provides the wallet address const [balance, setBalance] = useState<bigint | undefined>(undefined);
+  const evmAddress = useEvmAddress();  // Get the user's self-custodial wallet address const [balance, setBalance] = useState<bigint | undefined>(undefined);
 ```

-The `useEvmAddress()` hook gives us access to the user's CDP-managed wallet address.
-This address is created and secured by CDP's embedded wallet infrastructure - no seed phrases or private keys to manage.
+The `useEvmAddress()` hook gives us access to the user's self-custodial wallet address.
+This address is created using CDP's embedded wallet infrastructure, providing users with full control of their assets without the complexity of traditional wallet management.

 <Accordion title="What are seed phrases and private keys?">
   Traditional wallets require users to manage: